Make Beef Wellington on a Budget with Butcher's Secret Cut!

 - Apr 2

-- 8 min read
+- 9 min read

 Beef Wellington ranks among the most celebrated dishes, cherished for its flavorful blend of tender beef, umami-rich mushroom duxelles, and flaky pastry.
 Traditionally, high-cost cuts like beef tenderloin (filet mignon) take center stage, making the dish a luxury.
 But what if you could whip up this gourmet classic using the budget-friendly Teres Major cut?
-Any good butcher can tell you this cut can be used in place of the tenderloin, but they won't because they take the Teres Major home.
+Any good butcher can tell you this cut can be used instead of the tenderloin, but they won't because they take the Teres Major home.
 In this blog post, we'll show you how to create a remarkable Beef Wellington that won't empty your wallet while impressing your guests!

 Understanding the Teres Major Cut